mheap/nexmo-developer/_documentation/en/client-sdk/in-app-messaging/guides/send-receive-image.md

 To download an image from Vonage you need to add JWT to the image retrieval request.
 The JWT is passed as an Authorization header (`Authorization: Bearer <JWT>` format).
 This is the JWT that was used to log in the user.

-Various image libraries are handling request headers differently, so below you will fin example for the most popular libraries:
+Various image libraries are handling request headers differently, so below you will full example for the most popular libraries:

 ```tabbed_content
 source: _tutorials_tabbed_content/client-sdk/guides/messaging/download-images